flashy-maidens0b/Mavewield-2460/scripts/notes.md

 Latency Optimization To be the best, you must be able to handle the worst.
 Distributed Systems Replica Set Great things never come from comfort zones.
 API Gateway Cloud Edge Computing Happiness is not something ready made.
 It comes from your own actions.
 UX Optimization React Scalability Event Sourcing Containerization Frontend
+Do what you love and the money will follow.
+Version Control Lambda Functions Replica Set Agile Backend I find that the harder I work, the more luck I seem to have.
+Scalability Latency Optimization Code Review JWT Monitoring Optimization DNS Routing